 During the two-decade long process, the Commission sent letters to 173 potentially impacted landowners and asked for comments.
 These comments helped shape the legislation introduced in the two states to minimize the impact of the boundary line on these property owners.
-There has been legislation introduced in South Carolina (Senate Bill 6672) and in North Carolina (Senate Bill 575 and House Bill 834).
+There has been legislation introduced in South Carolina (Senate Bill 6672) and in North Carolina (Senate Bill 575).

 BILL ANALYSIS: Under Part I of Senate Bill 575, the General Assembly certifies that, as of January 1, 2017, the boundary between NC and SC is the boundary that was reestablished by the Joint Boundary Commission and proclaimed as the boundary by the Governor.
 For property tax purposes, the boundary becomes effective as of January 1 of the year following the year this act becomes effective or the year an executive order has been issued by the Governor proclaiming the boundary between NC and SC, which is earlier.
+The specific provision for property tax purposes is an addition made by the PCS to address concerns raised by counties as to the effective date of the changes.

 Senate Bill 575 addresses not only the tax consequences of the reestablished boundary line but other issues as well, such as public education and drivers licenses.
-Perhaps the most significant situation the legislation addresses is a business that will be moved from SC to NC.
-The business is a gas station
+Perhaps the most significant situation the